kartikbende/Suraksha_Sathi/README.md

 # Suraksha_Sathi
-An SOS Application on flutter
+An SOS Application on flutter which uses mapbox api for location suppoort with 0 - 10 m location tracking